garcia-nacho/Precfinder/README.md

 <code>git clone https://github.com/garcia-nacho/Precfinder</code>

+2. Install it

+<code>cd Precfinder && ./Install.sh</code>

-2. Copy a multifasta file with the sequences that you want to test inside the folder Precfinder/Inference
+3. Copy your multifasta file inside the Precfinder/Inference folder and run Precfinder

-<code>cp Sequences.fa Precfinder/Inference </code>

-3. Run the script Inference.sh inside the Precfinder folder

-<code>cd Precfinder && ./Inference.sh</code>
+<code>./Inference.sh</code>

 ## Output

-After finishing the script will save three new files inside the Precfinder/Inference folder XXX
+Precfinder will save five new files inside the Precfinder/Inference folder:
-XXX
-XXX

-The file XXX includes the output of nextclade and pangolin for each sequence The file XXX includes recombinant prediction.
-The score ranges from 0 to 1, the closer it is to one the most likely for the sequence to be a recombinant.
-The file XXX includes a plot that visualizes the different mutations found in the sequence and the conditional probability for the different lineages.
+*Recombinant_Prediction.xlsx*
+*Recombinant_PredictionwPango.xlsx*
+*Inference_dataset.csv*
+*Date_RecombinantPlots.pdf*
+*Date_RecombinantSelected.pdf*

+*Recombinant_Prediction* contains the recombinant prediction for each sequence.
+Including two classes (Recombinant/Non Recombinant) and a prediction score.
+The closer the score to 1 or to 0, the most sure the model about the classification. **It is NOT a probabilistic score.**.
+There is a third column to display some warnings (e.g. the absence of observed mutations on the training set, the presence of too many mutations, etc)

+*Recombinant_PredictionwPango.xlsx* same as above but it includes pangolin lineage.

+*Inference_dataset.csv* is a temporary file that contains nextclade output alonside pangolin lineage.
+Note that the insertions and deletions have been reencoded (i.e. D123C is a deletion of 3 nucleotides on the position 123, I1200F is the insertion of 6 nucleotides on the position 1200) and included under the column substitutions.

+*Date_RecombinantPlots.pdf* contains a plot for each of the sequences present on the multifasta file.

+*Date_RecombinantSelected.pdf* contains a plot for each sequence predicted to be a recombinant.

+## Interpreting the plots

+The pdfs contains plots similar to this one:

 ## Advanced Instructions

 ## Under the hood